wanhuz/bookstack-google-sheets-integration/README.md

 1. Clone or download this repository.

-2. Add the integration to your BookStack instance in one of two ways:
+2. Add the integration to your Bookstack instance in one of two ways:

    **Option A – Inline Copy:**
-   Copy the contents of `script.js` and `style.css` into the **Custom HTML Head** section of your BookStack instance.
+   Copy the contents of `script.js` and `style.css` into the **Custom HTML Head** section of your Bookstack instance.

    **Option B – Link Files:**
-   Place `script.js` and `style.css` somewhere your BookStack instance can serve them, then add:
+   Place `script.js` and `style.css` somewhere your Bookstack instance can serve them, then add:

    ```html
    <link rel="stylesheet" href="/path/to/google-sheet-integration.css">